Heterogeneity-robust granular instruments: General model and main results

-Proposition \ref{prop:GIV_het_elasticities} immediately implies that the GIV estimand doesn't admit a weighted average interpretation of heterogeneous spillover coefficients.
+Proposition \ref{prop:GIV_het_elasticities} implies that the GIV estimand doesn't admit a weighted average interpretation of unit-specific spillover coefficients.
 To see this, consider the following example.
-Suppose $n=3, \V{S} = [.2, .3, .5]',$ and $\boldsymbol{ \phi} = [.6, .3, .3]'$.
-Applying Proposition \ref{prop:GIV_het_elasticities}, $ \phi^{GIV} =-0.18 \not\in [0.3,0.6]$, so $\phi^{GIV}$ is not a positive weighted average of individual spillover coefficients.
+Suppose $n=3, \, \V{S} = ',$ and $\boldsymbol{ \phi} = '$.
+Applying Proposition \ref{prop:GIV_het_elasticities}, $ \phi^{GIV} =-0.18 \not\in [0.3,0.6]$, so $\phi^{GIV}$ is not a positive-weighted average of individual spillover coefficients.
 Section \ref{sec:simulation} investigates the practical implications of GIV under spillover coefficient heterogeneity using an empirically relevant DGP.

-The GIV confidence intervals often fail to cover \textit{any} of the individual coefficients.
+While Proposition \ref{prop:GIV_het_elasticities} highlights the potential pitfalls from mistakenly applying the baseline GIV estimator, \cite{Gabaix2024} also gives guidance for estimating unit-specific spillover coefficients under additional restrictions.
+Their Proposition 6 and Appendix D.9 give alternative procedures that require heterogeneity to depend on observables and for the shock variance to be known, respectively.
+These restrictions would be unnecessary for RGIV.